bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 of designing a good web page because layouts help divide a page into different sections, thus making the page more presentable.

-So, let\'s learn more about CSS web layouts.
+So, let&apos;s learn more about CSS web layouts.

 CSS can be used to enhance a web page by modifying fonts, colors, layout, size and other style formatting options that make the web page